google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![](res/bad-pie-chart.png)

 <!--
-Pie charts cannot be used for all data, and can create misleading conclusions.
+Pie charts cannot be used for all data, and they can create misleading conclusions.

 Problems:
-* creating percentages where they are not necessary or helpful, just in order to put it into the visualization
+* creating percentages where they're not necessary or helpful, solely to put it into the visualization
-* the states have separate budgets - indicates correlation when there is none
+* the states have separate budgets, so this visualization indicates correlation when there is none

 Think pair share: How could it be better represented?
-Would appear better as a bar chart; comparing the pieces side by side rather than as parts of a whole.
+It would appear better as a bar chart, comparing the pieces side-by-side, rather than as parts of a whole.

 Image Details:
 * [bad-pie-chart.png](http://www.google.com): Copyright Google